Mike Bailey (wrestler): Independent circuit (2006–present)

-Bailey made his debut for Maple Leaf Pro Wrestling (MLP) on both nights of their debut event Forged In Excellence.
-On night 1, Bailey was defeated by Konosuke Takeshita, while on night 2, Bailey defeated El Phantasmo.

 DDT Pro-Wrestling (2016–2020)

 Bailey debuted for DDT Pro-Wrestling on August 1, 2016, for DDT's Tavern Pro Wrestling brand, at Drunkers Kingdom: Most Drunk in Tavern's History For 3 Days!!, losing to Isami Kodaka.
 He often wrestled alongside members of the Happy Motel stable Konosuke Takeshita and Antonio Honda without being part of the group.
 They challenged Damnation (Daisuke Sasaki, Mad Paulie and Tetsuya Endo) for the KO-D 6-Man Tag Team Championship at Sapporo Wrestling Festa: DDT Crab on October 10, 2016, but were unsuccessful.
 Later that month, Bailey took part in the DNA Grand Prix, where he advanced to the finals after winning his block with a record of five wins and one loss.
 In the finals, he defeated Kazusada Higuchi and earned a one-way plane ticket to New York which he refused and gave to Higuchi instead.
 Bailey captured his first title in DDT, the KO-D Tag Team Championship, by teaming up with Konosuke Takeshita at Osaka Octopus 2016 on December 4, to defeat Damnation (Daisuke Sasaki and Tetsuya Endo).

 They dropped the titles to Masakatsu Funaki and Yukio Sakaguchi at Road to Super Arena in Oyodo on January 9, 2017.
 Bailey entered the 2017 King of DDT Tournament on June 2, but was eliminated in the first round by Tetsuya Endo.
 On July 2 at Hello From Shinjuku Village 2017, he unsuccessfully challenged Konosuke Takeshita for the KO-D Openweight Championship.

 He won the KO-D Tag Team Championship for the second time by teaming with Mao as a part of the Moonlight Express on July 22, 2018, at Summer Vacation 2018, where they defeated Damnation (Mad Paulie and Tetsuya Endo).
 Bailey unsuccessfully challenged Harashima for the KO-D Openweight Championship at New Year Lottery Special! on January 3, 2017.
 He is a former Ironman Heavymetalweight Champion, title which he won in the block B of the D-Oh Grand Prix 2019 tournament show from November 30, 2018, where he defeated Konosuke Takeshita.
 Bailey participated in comedic matches such as a five-way loser explosion weapon rumble tag team match at Judgement 2018: DDT 21st Anniversary on March 25, where he teamed up with Mao to defeat Michael Nakazawa and Chinsuke Nakamura, Isami Kodaka and Fuminori Abe, Sanshiro Takagi and Ippanjin Munenori Sawa, and Smile Squash (Yuko Miyamoto and Soma Takao).